OmniLayer/omni-devops/README.md

 VM name `omniwallet`

-NOTE: THE OMNIWALLET INSTALL IS STILL UNDER DEVELOPMENT AND IS NOT WORKING YET.
-WE'RE KEEPING IT ON THE MASTER BRANCH BECAUSE IT DOESN'T AFFECT THE OTHER VMs AND WE WANT TO KEEP GIT SIMPLE FOR NOW.
-STAY TUNED.
+NOTE: THE OMNIWALLET VM INSTALL IS PRE-ALPHA.
+It is now working, BUT HAS HAD MINIMAL TESTING.
+Please give it a try.

 FEEDBACK AND/OR PULL REQUESTS WELCOME.

-1. Pre-configuraion.
-To be done.
+1. Copy `DefaultVagrantConfig.rb` to `LocalVagrantConfig.rb` and make sure `LocalVagrantConfig.rb` contins the correct host, username, and password values for the PostgreSQL and Master Core RPC servers.

-1. Create and boot a VM with Vagrant and install and run OmniEngine
+1. Create and boot a VM with Vagrant and install and Omniwallet

         $ vagrant up omniwallet [--provider=aws]

-1. Post-configuration.
-To be done.
+1. Connect to the `omniwallet` VM

+        $ vagrant ssh omniwallet

+1. Make sure `nginx` is running:

+        $ sudo service nginx status

+1. Set an environment variable containing a secret passphrase.
+It is used to generate salts for individual user IDs, and it needs to be both secret AND not change.

+        export OMNIWALLET_SECRET="DontTellAnyoneThis"

+1. Configure an email server for sending account information.

+1. Launch the wrapper (do *NOT* use `sudo`)

+        $ cd omniwallet
+        $ ./app.sh

+1. Use your browser to go to the correct port on the newly installed VM.
+You should see Omniwallet running there.

 ## Troubleshooting Tips